NFL OT 4th Down Decision Engine

 4th Down Conversion

-Predicts the probability of converting a 4th down attempt using an XGBoost Classifier with isotonic calibration.
-Yards to go is the primary feature, with a monotone constraint enforcing that more yards = lower probability.
+Predicts the probability of converting a 4th down attempt using an XGBoost Classifier with isotonic calibration and empirical blending.
+Uses 15 features including rolling team stats, with monotone constraints enforcing that more yards = lower probability.

 Monotone-constrained